 In reality, you will need more as handling costs, storage costs, display costs, etc, will be more, too but let us leave that point for another day's discussion.

 Now if I do the same calculation for a discount of 15%, you have to sell 200 products or 100% more to get the same profit before the discount was issued.

-So what I decided to do was to make a graph of what it looks like which I think you will find interesting.
+So I decided to make a graph of what it looks like, which I think you will find interesting.

-The blue line is for a product that has a 25% margin, the red line is for a product with a 30% margin, and the green line is for a product with a 50% margin.
+The blue line is for a product with a 25% margin, the red line is for a product with a 30% margin, and the green line is for a product with a 50% margin.

-As you can see the low margin products are much more affected by discounting but even here once you start hitting 15% discount a product with 50% margin, needs a lot more sales to justify the deduction.
+As you can see, the low-margin products are much more affected by discounting, but even here once you start hitting a 15% discount a product with a 50% margin, needs a lot more sales to justify the deduction.

 This is why wasted discounts in loyalty marketing are a big issue.

 If you want to know what your discounts are, check your end-of-day reports.